A Safe and Supportive Learning Environment

 Behaviour and Conduct

-Our code of conduct is shared with families before the course begins so expectations are clear.
-Students are supported to make positive choices, but serious breaches of behaviour may result in dismissal.
-These boundaries help create a safe, respectful, and inspiring environment where all students can learn and grow.
+Clear behaviour expectations are shared with students and parents before the course begins.
+Students are supported to make positive choices, and while serious breaches may result in dismissal, our focus is always on creating a safe, respectful environment where everyone can learn and grow.

 Reporting and Support

 We make it easy for students to speak up.
-Before arrival, parents and students receive all relevant contact details for reporting concerns or asking for help.
-Students can talk to any staff member they trust, or contact our welfare team directly — every concern is treated seriously, confidentially, and with care.
+Before arrival, families receive clear contact details for safeguarding and welfare support.
+During the course, students can talk to any trusted staff member — including tutors, House Parents, or Course Directors — or contact the welfare team directly.

 Why Parents Trust Us